adam-younes/calculator/README.md

     4. if the current character is a close parenthesis, push the top of the stack to the output until an open parenthesis is reached.

-Through this process, otherwise known as the shunting-yard algorithm, infix notation is converted to postfix notation.
+Through this process, otherwise known as the **shunting-yard algorithm**, infix notation is converted to postfix notation.
 A similar process can be taken to incorporate trig functionality.

 After this, we have a string that represents an expression in syntax that is incredibly